-"Yoga Retreats Are Too Advanced for Me" and Other Common Misconceptions
+"Yoga Retreats Are Too Advanced for Me" and Other Myths, Busted

 Kate Lynch sitting under a tree on a purple shawl, smiling and demonstrating vajrapradama mudra